Date Effective: June 18, 2018

 - Degree Verifications

-- Responses to requests made under the Solomon Amendment
+- Responses to requests from military recruiters made under the Solomon Amendment

 - Employment Verifications

 - IRS, SSA, and other state and federal reporting requirements